leventgorur/witty/index.md

 Java Script - [Let's Code](https://www.letscodejavascript.com/)

 ## Membership
-I was still thinking how to involve in Toastmasters club, evaluating my options for roles that I can be helpful; then I found myself nominated for this role.
+While I was still thinking how to involve in the Broadway Toastmasters club, evaluating my options for roles that I can be helpful; suddenly I found myself nominated for this role.
 First of all, thank you, for your trust to me.
 And thank you for encouraging me for this role; I couldn't find myself worthy of such responsibility for another decade or so.

-I saw that there're no other candidates for this role; even the election sounds easy, the responsibility is not.
-So thanks for deciding for me.
+I saw that there're no other candidates for this role; even the election results sound easy, the responsibility is not.
+So thanks again, for deciding for me.
 I promise that I will do my job as good as possible.
 If you have any suggestion, please feel free to share with me.
-One think I learn in my life earlier is we are not alone in any journey.
-Being in a club is giving me thoughts of many members not only mine.
-I am open to criticism and have a thick skin as soon as you're transparent to any solution.
-I cannot invent the wheel alone, I wll need your support to do that.
-The problem is half solved, only if you can define it properly.
+One think I learn in my life, not early enough, is that we are not alone in any journey.
+Being in an organization is giving me ideas from many members not only mine.
+I will have to synthesize other's thoughts and will transition out my personal opinion.
+We are an educational organization, we came here to improve our relationship and public speaking skills.
+We have to pay attention to our members and support them in this journey.
+Here's some challenges that I am looking for your help
+	- While quality is important, we have to support as many members as possible for W&S.
+	- The efforts to improvement is personal and we need to focus individuals.
+	- We shouldn't degrade our process quality to increase our influence and member base.
+I am transparent, open to criticism, and I have a thick skin.
+But I cannot invent the wheel alone, I will definitely need your help to do that.

 ---